 The Giant Banded Flat Rock Scorpion During Your Day Out in Kent

 The giant banded flat rock scorpion can be seen in the reptile house at Wingham Wildlife Park.
-This area is also home to a number reptiles, amphibians, and invertebrates.
+This area is also home to a of number reptiles, amphibians, and invertebrates.